antmicro/jetson-nano-baseboard/README.rst

 Overview
 ========

-This repository contains open hardware design files created by `Antmicro <www.antmicro.com>`_ which is an official Jetson eco-system partner for `NVIDIA <www.nvidia.com>`_.
+This repository contains open hardware design files for a baseboard supporting the NVIDIA Jetson Nano SoM, created by `Antmicro <www.antmicro.com>`_, Jetson ecosystem partner of `NVIDIA <www.nvidia.com>`_.
-The design files define a baseboard supporting the NVIDIA Jetson Nano SoM.
-The board allows to interface with MIPI CSI-2 video devices through a unified Flexible Flat Cable (FFC) connector.
-It allows to connect up to 4 sensors in 2-lane configuration or 3 sensors in 4-lane configuration.
+The board allows to interface with MIPI CSI-2 video devices through a unified Flexible Flat Cable (FFC) connector, supporting up to 4 sensors in a 2-lane configuration or 3 sensors in a 4-lane configuration.
-Please refer to the `Jetson Nano OEM Product Design Guide` for more details regarding the supported CSI lane mappings.
+Please refer to the ``Jetson Nano OEM Product Design Guide`` for more details regarding the supported CSI lane mappings.

 Key features
 ============